Rose cookies /Kokisan | Mangalorean kuswar | Delicious Sweet Aroma

 How to use a new cookie mould?

-Wash with soap and then, I applied oil to the mould 2 hrs prior to doing the following :
+Wash the cookie mould with soap and then, applied oil to the mould 2 hrs prior to doing the following :

-+ Once the mould has heated in hot oil.
-Remove and immediately dip the mould in a bowl of water at room temperature.
+2. Once the mould has heated in hot oil, remove and immediately dip the mould in a bowl of water at room temperature.
 You will hear it sizzle.

-+ Tap dry of any moisture on the cookie mould.
-Continue with step 3 until it gets heated on medium-low heat.
+3. Tap dry of any moisture on the cookie mould.
+Continue with step 3 (under step-by-step pictures) until it gets heated on medium-low heat.

-+ Place them in a blender and blend to form a smooth thick paste with some water appoximate 1/2 cup.
+2. Grind the batter – After soaking, drain the water from the rice.
+Using a mixer jar or blender grind the rice into a smooth batter with some water (approx. 1/2 cup).
 The lesser the water the finer the paste.
 But make sure the blades keep moving.

 Rice paste

-1. Into the bowl containing rice paste, add salt, sugar, sesame seeds and mix.
+1. Take the bowl containing rice paste, add salt, sugar, sesame seeds and mix.
 Pour coconut milk and the egg.
 Stir to combined together to make a thin batter of pouring consistency.

 ingredients for kokisan